Michael Joseph Garrels, 72, of Kahoka, passed away unexpectedly at his home on Friday, February 18, 2022.

 He is survived by a wife, Verna Garrels of Kahoka; two daughters, Mykal Wilson (Robert) of Leeton, MO, Mikayla Dotterweich (Jason) of Palmyra, VA; and a son, Logan Garrels (Hannah Oliver) of Ephrata, WA; grandchildren, Emma Wilson (Bryce Buell) of Warrensburg, MO, Hunter, Hayden, Graham, Brooks, and Coralee; two sisters, Terri Brewer (Bill) of Kahoka, MO, and Tina Forsythe (Jim) of Farmington; three brothers in law, Mark Best (Cindy) of Kirksville, MO, Randy Best of Jefferson City, MO, and Wayne Laffoon of Holts Summit, MO, as well as nieces, nephews, cousins and other numerous yayhoos.
 He was preceded in death by his brother, Alan Ray Garrels, a sister in-law, Mary Jo Laffoon, and his parents, Joseph and Mary.

 Memorial services honoring Michael’s life were conducted at 11:00 am on Wednesday, February 23, 2022, at the Wilson & Triplett Funeral Home in Kahoka where military rites were accorded by the American Legion Herman Blum Post #192 and the VFW Post #4342.
 Pastor Shawn McAfee officiated.
 A visitation was held from 10:00 am until the time of services at the funeral home.
 Memorial contributions in memory of Michael were suggested to the family.
 You are invited to share your memories of Michael and leave a condolence at www.wilsontriplett.com

-To send sympathy gifts to the family or plant a tree in memory of Michael Garrels, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Michael Garrels, please visit our Tree Store.